MENU

 WHAT IS A TITLE COMPANY?

 A title company is a business that facilitates a real estate transaction.
-They represent both the buyer's interest and seller's interest and act as a neutral party.
+They represent both the buyer's interest and seller's interests equally and act as a neutral party.

 Here are some of the roles that a title company that a company does: